 Articles have been circulating around the web that the Inuit people of Canada fart after a meal to express thanks and appreciation after a meal.

 As interesting as this sounds, I could find no proof of this whatsoever.
 I included it on my list but I’m calling bull shit on this one.

 5- Yes, You should Belch and Burp:

 In certain parts of India, China and in Bahrain- a small island country located in the Middle East, just south of Kuwait, burping after a meal can be a sign of appreciation and satiety.

 6- Don’t Cut Your Salad With A Knife In France!

 Just as you were probably told from an early age to never put your elbows on the table, most French parents teach their children to never cut their salad.

-If the leaves in your salad are too large to comfortably put in your mouth, you should gently fold the salad leaves with your knife and fork into a little portion that can be picked up with your fork.
+You’re supposed to gently fold the salad leaves with your knife and fork into a little portion that can be picked up with your fork.
+Voila!

 Why is it impolite to cut your salad leaves?

-The ironic thing about this French table manner is that most French people have no idea why it’s considered proper etiquette to not cut your salad, however, there is a very practical reason which dates back to a time when knives were made of ordinary steel or iron instead of the stainless steel knives we use today.
+Although most French people have no idea why they should fold rather than cut their salad, there’s a very practical reason which dates back to a time when knives were made of ordinary steel or iron instead of the stainless steel knives we use today.

 Because steel and Iron knives tend to react by tarnishing from vinaigrette or citric juices of the salad dressing, cooks or the person preparing the meal would cut the salad into bite-size pieces before serving guests so the person dining would not need to cut their salad and tarnish the knives with the vinaigrette. (source in French) The knives were also known to discolour or brown the edge of the cut lettuce.

 If the cook saw you cutting your salad after it was served to you, it meant he/she didn’t cut the salad properly and voila a table manner is born.